 What’s My Current Setup?

-At the moment I travel with a factory unlocked iPhone 6 I bought without a contract (which means you have to pay full price for the phone, as normally the phones are subsidized by AT&T or Verizon).
+At the moment I travel with a factory unlocked iPhone 7 I bought without a contract (which means you have to pay full price for the phone, normally phones are subsidized by AT&T or Verizon).

-If I’m going to be living in a foreign country for a few weeks or months, I’ll pick up a local SIM card and buy a pre-paid mobile phone plan there, giving me a local phone number and internet access.
+If I’m going to be living in a foreign country for a few weeks or months, I’ll pick up a local SIM card and buy a pre-paid mobile phone plan, giving me a local phone number and fast internet access in country.

 In Mexico I use TelCel.
 The sim card costs about $10, and I pay about $25 a month for voice, text, and 3GB of 4G data.

-Every country will have their own providers.
-I generally like to go with the most popular one — which is easy to find by simply asking locals when you arrive.
+Every country will have their own local cell service providers.
+I generally like to go with the most popular one — which is easy to find by simply asking locals once you arrive.
 If you run out of minutes or data, simply buy more at any convenience store or shopping center.
 Easy & cheap!

 Why can’t American cell companies be more like the rest of the world? ★